-Yes, SDG&E has formed an internal group that may bid into this RFO called the "Cost Development Team" or "CDT".
-There are controls and firewalls in place to make sure non-public information is not shared with the CDT.
+SDG&E has formed an internal group that may bid into this.
+There are controls in place to ensure non-public information related to this RFO is not shared with or utilized by this group.
 All bidder's will be treated equally and be evaluated on an equal footing.
 This process is being overseen by the independent evaluator.
-If you would like to contact the CDT, please send an email to LAbcede@semprautilities.com
+If you would like to contact the internal SDG&E group, please send an email to LAbcede@semprautilities.com